Crépy, Aisne

 Crépy ([kʁepi]), formerly known as Crépy-en-Laonnais ([kʁepi ɑ̃ lanwa]), is a commune in the Aisne department in Hauts-de-France in northern France.

 History

 The treaty of Crépy, during the Italian War of 1542–1546 was signed there between Francis I of France and Holy Roman Emperor Charles V on 18 September 1544.

+During World War I, from March through August 1918, Crépy was the location of the infamous Paris Gun.